-Synchrony is limited in its ability to pay dividends or repurchase its stock by Federal Reserve Board, including on the basis that doing so would be an unsafe or unsound banking practice.
+Synchrony is limited in its ability to pay dividends or repurchase its stock by the Federal Reserve Board, including on the basis that doing so would be an unsafe or unsound banking practice.
 Where Synchrony intends to declare or pay a dividend or repurchase its stock, Synchrony is expected to inform and consult with the Federal Reserve Board in advance to ensure that such dividend or repurchase does not raise supervisory concerns.
 It is the policy of the Federal Reserve Board that a savings and loan holding company like Synchrony should generally pay dividends on common stock and preferred stock only out of earnings, and only if prospective earnings retention is consistent with the company's capital needs and overall current and prospective financial condition.

-According to guidance from the Federal Reserve Board, Synchrony's dividend policies will be assessed against, among other things, its ability to achieve applicable Basel III capital ratio requirements.
-If Synchrony does not achieve applicable Basel III capital ratio requirements, Synchrony may not be able to pay dividends.
-Although Synchrony currently expects to meet applicable Basel III capital ratio requirements, inclusive of any applicable capital conservation buffer, it cannot be sure that it will do so or even if it does, it will be able to pay dividends.
+According to guidance from the Federal Reserve Board, Synchrony's dividend policies will be assessed against, among other things, its ability to satisfy applicable minimum capital ratio requirements under the Basel III capital rules.
+If Synchrony does not satisfy these requirements, Synchrony may not be able to pay dividends.
+Although Synchrony currently expects to meet applicable requirements of the Basel III capital rules, inclusive of any applicable capital conservation buffer, it cannot be sure that it will do so or even if it does, it will be able to pay dividends.